rpalival/smart_contacts/README.md

 * **Pagination**: The application supports pagination for the contacts list, allowing users to navigate through the contacts list with ease.
 * **Searching**: Users can search for contacts based on various criteria like name, email, phone number, etc.
 * **OAuth2 Authentication**: The application supports OAuth2 authentication with Google and GitHub.
-* **Custom Login Logic**: The application supports custom login logic for users who prefer to login with their email and password.
+* **Custom Login Logic**: The application supports custom login logic for users who prefer to log in with their email and password.

 ## Technologies Used